xf97/JiuZhou/README.md

 Misleading contracts are essentially bug-free contracts, and we wrote them manually.
 These contracts contain the characteristics of certain bugs, but they are fixed by other statements in the context.
 Smart contract analysis tools need to avoid misleading by analyzing the contract context and exploring the contract state space as much as possible.

 # Lisence
+**Jiuzhou** is released under the MIT License.
+Please indicate the source when reprinting.